MrBocch/MrBocch.github.io/content/posts/2023/doneToDeath.md

 Maybe this bothers me the most because I **loveee** VIM motions (RIP), but cmon.
 Nobody is born knowing, but its not like its easy to enter vim by complete accident so there's no excuse not knowing ***literally pressing 3 buttons*** if you enter vim somehow.

+This is bad because vim is so simple and amazing with very minimal practice.

 ### 2. Forgot semicolon

 {{< rawhtml >}}